squarism/squarism.github.io/_posts/2018-11-08-testing-is-a-spectrum.markdown

 You can start top-down or bottom up.
 You can start a top-down test first:
 ```
+# top-down starts with a story
 When a user logs into the site
 Then they see a logout button
 ```

 Or you can start a bottom-up test first:
 ```
+# bottom-up starts with low level details
-This function/method returns a token
+describe "login controller returns a token on success"
-  (expectation matcher for a unit testing library goes here)
 ```
 It doesn't matter.
 The thing you don't do is write any code in `src` or `lib`.
 You don't even start.
 You don't even spike.
 You write a test.
 Hopefully your